MaxenceLarose/itkimage2dicomSEG/README.md

   |_📄 ...
 ```

 Here, there is **1 rule** to follow when naming segmentation files.
 In fact, a strong assumption that is made is that the DICOM data have been previously anonymized.
-We therefore assume that each patient's name contains a **unique number**.
-Segmentation file names must contain this number in order to be able to associate a segmentation with the corresponding patient.
-To make it easier to find this number in the name of the segmentation file, a word common to all segmentations should be defined and placed in front of the patient number in the name of the segmentation file.
-An example of a **patient number prefix** is just the word `Patient`.
+We therefore assume that the name of the segmentation files associated with the images of a certain patient contains the ID of that patient.

 ### Use the code